-The musical Evita opened the evening of September 25, 1979 and a diva was born - thirty-year-old Patti LuPone (and to some degree, Mandy Patinkin).
+The musical Evita had its Broadway opening on the evening of Sept.
+25, 1979 and a diva was born - 30-year-old Patti LuPone (and to some degree, Mandy Patinkin).
 Six months later, in the first week of April 1980, I had the good fortune of seeing the show.
 My favorite numbers were Rainbow High, Oh What a Circus and And the Money Kept Rolling In.
 Although I enjoyed it immensely, I found the show's final twenty minutes, when Evita is taken ill and dies, dragged.
-(I much peferred the earlier numbers that allowed for Patti's signature bellow and snarl!)
+(I much preferred the earlier numbers that allowed for Patti's signature bellow and snarl!)
 And not long after the show opened the group Festival released its Disco Evita album which was wildly popular at clubs for much of 1980.